openpowerquality/docusaurus/docs/cloud-mauka.md

 ### Status Plugin

-The [status plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/status_plugin.py) subscribes to heatbeat messages and logs heartbeats from all other plugins (including itself).
+The [status plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/status_plugin.py) subscribes to heartbeat messages and logs heartbeats from all other plugins (including itself).
 Also provides an HTTP endpoint so the status of Mauka, Mauka services, and Mauka plugins can be ascertained by other services.

+The ```plugins.StatusPlugin.port``` config option can be changed to specify the port that the status plugin should run on.

 ### Threshold Plugin